Glossary of Leica Terms

 - Lens designation for optical systems that have been corrected to reduce astigmatic distortions.
 Also the name of some early Leica fixed camera lenses (1920-21).

 - Lens-name prefix indicating apochromatic correction, that is the use of special glass elements to make red, green, and blue light rays converge to the same spot for superior contrast and sharpness, as well as color fidelity.

 - The designation APO-Telyt describes a line of apochromatically-corrected telephoto lenses first introduced in 1975 with the APO-Telyt-R 3.4/180mm.
 All optics in this series were produced for the now discontinued R-mount, with the exception of the APO-Telyt-M 3.4/135mm.
 The latter is currently the longest focal length available for the M-series rangefinder system.
 The lens family includes such highly acclaimed optics as the APO-Telyt-R 4/280 or the APO-Telyt-R Module system.
 It also contains two exotic lenses – the APO-Telyt-R 5/600mm and the APO-Telyt-R 5.6/1600mm – of which only one or two copies are known to exist.
 Despite being manual focus only lenses, the APO-Telyts have kept their value and continue to trade at premium prices on the pre-owned market.

 - Lens-name supplement indicating existence of aspherical lens elements that are used to correct for optical aberrations, while making it possible to maintain a compact lens design.

-- Designation for a series of zoom-lens compact film cameras, including the only Leica camera (the C11) for the APS-format.
+- Designation for the only Leica camera for the APS-format.

 - Designation for a compact viewfinder film camera ("Compact Leica") with M-bayonet that was produced in cooperation with Minolta during 1973-76.